james-stevens/pyrar/INSTALL_ON_UBUNTU_SERVER/README.md

 `docker stop <CONTAINER ID>` - clean shutdown a running container, where `<CONTAINER ID>` is one of the columns in the `docker ps` output.

+`docker exec -it <CONTAINER ID> /bin/sh` - shell into the container

 ## 8. Testing the Test-Run